Batman in film: Batman Begins (2005)

-Following a rejected Batman origin story reboot Joss Whedon pitched in December 2002, Warner Bros. hired Christopher Nolan and David S. Goyer to script Batman Begins.
+Following a rejected Batman origin story reboot Joss Whedon pitched in December 2002, Warner Bros. hired Christopher Nolan and David S. Goyer to write the script for Batman Begins.
 The duo aimed for a darker and more realistic tone, with humanity and realism being the basis of the film.
 The film was primarily shot in the United Kingdom and Chicago, and relied on traditional stunts and scale models with minimal use of computer-generated imagery.
 Christian Bale starred as Batman, Liam Neeson as Ra's al Ghul, and Cillian Murphy as Jonathan Crane/The Scarecrow.
 Katie Holmes appears in the movie as Wayne's love interest, Rachel Dawes, a role created for the film.
 Alfred Pennyworth was played by Michael Caine, Jim Gordon was portrayed by Gary Oldman and Lucius Fox by Morgan Freeman.
 A new Batmobile (called the Tumbler) and a more mobile Batsuit were both created specifically for the film.

 The film begins with the death of Bruce's parents and then explores his decision to leave Gotham and his training under the League of Shadows, with Ra's al Ghul, before he rebels against the League and adopts the guise of Batman, recognising that he cannot condone their use of lethal force.
 The League attempt to attack Gotham using Jonathan Crane's weaponised fear toxin, but Batman is able to defeat them.